 The reason absorptive cladding materials can be problematic is that they retain moisture, keeping the interior of the structure damp.
 They can also release vapor from retained moisture that can cause all sorts of moisture issues.

 In general, vapor barriers are going to be installed in exterior walls, where the inside of the building is on one side, and the outdoors is on the other side of the wall.
-In a mixed-dry climate or a cold climate, though, it might be worth considering whether you want to put a vapor barrier in every wall, exterior and interior.
+In a mixed-dry climate or a cold climate, though, it might be worth considering whether you want to put one on every wall, exterior and interior.

-A vapor barrier with low permeability is better suited for dry climates.
-While you always want some permeability in the vapor barrier, a less permeable barrier works well in dry climates because it does not have as much moisture to manage.
+A barrier with low permeability is better suited for dry climates.
+While you always want it to have some permeability, a less permeable barrier works well in dry climates because it does not have as much moisture to manage.
 It can let the little moisture on the inside out while keeping any more moisture from getting into the walls.